-Although sound supply chain management practices are not always followed, crafting and executing a thoughtful supply chain strategy is critical - and the benefits are huge.
+Although sound supply chain management practices are not always followed, crafting and executing a thoughtful supply chain strategy is critical--and the benefits are huge.
 A well-oiled supply chain can go a long way in enhancing global competitiveness and achieving higher profits.
-It also could also be the difference between success and failure.
+It could also be the difference between success and failure.

 - Design and execute a sourcing strategy aligned with your firm's needs

-- Identify sources of supply chain risk and describe methodologies to mitigate
+- Identify sources of supply chain risk and complexity and describe methodologies to mitigate it

 Total Seminar Hours: 9